 Samsung Pass is a free password manager that allows users to save their login credentials for apps and websites.
 It stores your login credentials and other sensitive data and uses biometric authentication to let you access your account.
 This online security tool is only available for Android Galaxy devices and has significant room for improvement.
 Thus, to know if it’s the best choice, let’s compare its strengths and weaknesses.

-Samsung Pass is a built-in password manager that's part of the Samsung ecosystem software.
-It works by saving your website and app login information so you can log into the same services without manually entering the details.
+Samsung Pass is a built-in password manager part of the Samsung ecosystem software.
+It saves your website and app login information to log into the same services without manually entering the details.
 The app stores your data in a Trust Zone, which is encrypted and follows the Knox security framework, which ensures that it is safe to use.

-The most impressive thing about this app is it is entirely free to use.
+The most impressive thing about this app is that it is entirely free.
 You need to have a Samsung account to use this service.
 However, if you don’t use the latest Samsung phone or device, you won’t be able to use it.
 Also, it doesn’t offer any prominent features except the Samsung Wallet.

 In addition, there are various other shortcomings with the Samsung password manager app, like it doesn’t do the fundamental job of creating passwords.
 But what’s most concerning is that Samsung suffered two data breaches in 2022, making users question the brand’s credibility.
 Thus, this Samsung Pass review explores how this free tool helps users store confidential data and whether it is worth using.